Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 * Where and how does your project fit into the ecosystem?

 The necessity of a solution like this seemed rather urgent to us when we started to work with ink!.
-We quikcly realized that we strategically would like to become the company that builds in the ecosystem.
-We decided that we want to commit and help ink! become widespread and used.
-Right now usability of ink! is very low.
-Openbrush is dedicated to change that.
+We quickly realized that we strategically would like to become the company that builds in the ecosystem.
+We decided that we wanted to commit and help ink! become widely used.
+Right now usability of ink! can be easily improved.
+OpenBrush is dedicated to change that.

 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Our target audience are smart contract developers on ink!.
+Our target audience is smart contract developers on ink!.

 * What need(s) does your project meet?

-Our project is the starting point for smart contract developers, coming from other ecosystems like Ethereum, and it aims to improve smart contract development on ink!.
+Our project is the starting point for smart contract developers coming from other ecosystems like Ethereum, and it aims to improve smart contract development on ink!.

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

 We are only aware about one project [metis](https://github.com/patractlabs/metis).
-We partnered with them to collaborate on the ecosystem as we have the same commmon end goal.
+We partnered with them to collaborate on the ecosystem as we have the same common goal.

 * If so, how is your project different?

 Our project isn't restricted to only providing the base implementation of contracts.
-Objectively speaking based on what we know, and what was listed in their proposal here are key differences:
+Objectively speaking, based on what we know and what was listed in their proposal, here are key differences:
-- At the moment, Openbrush is in far more advanced stage, Developer Experience of our library is significantly higher
+- At the moment, OpenBrush is in far more advanced stage, Developer Experience of our library is significantly higher.
-- Openbrush aims to propose and take care of standards for ink!
-(We've already created [PSP](https://github.com/w3f/PSPs/pull/25) for fungible tokens and we plan to cotinue doing so)
+- OpenBrush aims to propose and take care of standards for ink!
+(We've already created [PSP](https://github.com/w3f/PSPs/pull/25) for fungible tokens, and we plan to continue doing so)
-- Openbrush aims to be a starting point for a smart contract developer, provide documentation.
+- OpenBrush aims to be a starting point for any smart contract developer by providing documentation.
-- Contribute to ink! and substrate `contract-pallet` to improve the smart-contract development experience(add new features, fix bugs, etc).
+- Contribute to ink! and Substrate `contract-pallet` to improve the smart-contract development experience(add new features, fix bugs, etc.).

 ## Team :busts_in_silhouette: